Are you spending a lot of time helping individual students with information researching?

-Here is the link to an interactive, self-directed, tutorial:
+Here is the link to an interactive, self-directed, tutorial (updated for Fall 2020):

-This self-paced tutorial should take you 10 to 15 minutes, and it will cover:
+This self-paced tutorial should take you 30 - 50 minutes, and it will cover:

 Our tutorial will have a split screen: on the left, there will be instructions and explanations as well as some questions for you to answer; the right side of our screen will include webpages and other content for you to navigate.

 We recommend that you view this tutorial through a desktop/laptop computer, not a mobile device (tablets and smartphones).
 If your monitor view is zoomed in, the website display will narrow to a mobile view and you will have to scroll more.

 At the end, you will have the option to email us your results so that we can relay your completion of this tutorial with your professor.